A Review Of The Best Affordable Makeup Brushes

 • The bristles on the powder/blush brush are a bit flimsy and aren't good for applying powder foundation

 While the EcoTools Lovely Looks brushes are a favorite of mine, I still wanted a foundation brush that had a longer handle and could be used to apply my loose powder foundation.
-I considered getting another EcoTools brush but was curious about another brand I saw had a coupon on the Ibotta app.
+I considered getting another EcoTools brush, but was curious about another brand I saw that had a coupon on the Ibotta app.
 The brand was Real Techniques.
-I'd never heard of them before but have found that several beauty bloggers have or do use the brushes.
+I'd never heard of them before, but I have found that several beauty bloggers have or do use the brushes.

-After spending several minutes in the beauty aisle at Walmart looking at the many brush options, the Real Techniques brush I decided to buy was the powder brush.
+After spending several minutes in the beauty aisle at Walmart looking at the many brush options, I decided to buy the Real Techniques powder brush.
 Mostly because it says it "can evenly apply powders and mineral foundations to provide smooth, high-definition results."
-The brush was about $10 before tax and I saved $2 with an Ibotta app coupon.
+The brush was about $10 before tax, and I saved $2 with an Ibotta app coupon.

 Why it's a fave